SreenuRIS/StudentManagementSystem/README.md

  Overview

 The Student Management System is a menu‑driven Core Java console application that allows users to manage student records efficiently.
-The application demonstrates strong usage of OOP concepts, exception handling, and collections.
+The application demonstrates strong usage of OOP concepts, exception handling.

 This system enables users to add, view, search, update, and delete student details using a simple interactive menu.